Disaggregating Input--Output Tables by the Multidimensional RAS Method: A Case Study of the Czech Republic: Literature Review

-In this paper we focus mostly on intermediate consumption.
-We can use matrix and vector notation

-The purpose of the classical RAS method is to modify elements of some nonnegative matrix in a way that is consistent with some predefined row and column totals.
-In national accounts it is used for estimation of input-output tables.
-The iterative algorithm starts with the original matrix $\bm{M}$.
-In one iteration it multiplies rows in a way that their totals would be the same as some desired row totals $\bm{u}^{[1]}$ and then it multiplies columns in a way that their totals would be the same as some desired column totals $\bm{u}^{[2]}$.
-However, the multiplication of columns leads to violation of row totals and vice versa so the multiple iterations must be performed.
-It can be shown that the algorithm indeed converges to a matrix $\bm{X}$ with row totals $\bm{u}^{[1]}$ and column totals $\bm{u}^{[2]}$ if the row and column totals are consistent (i.e. the sum of row totals is equal to the sum of column totals).
+The earliest use of the RAS algorithm for the estimation of input--output tables includes \cite{Stone1962b}, \cite{Stone1962}, and \cite{Bacharach1970}.
+The purpose of the RAS method is to modify the elements of an input--output table in a way that is consistent with some predefined row and column totals.
+The iterative algorithm starts with the original fully-known table.
+In the first iteration it multiplies the rows of the original table so that their totals will be the same as the desired row totals and then it multiplies its columns so that their totals will be the same as the desired column totals.
+However, the multiplication of the columns leads to a violation of the row totals, and vice versa, so several iterations must be performed.
+For the algorithm to converge, it is required that the row and column totals be consistent, i.e., the sum of the row totals be equal to the sum of the column totals.
+The matrix must also have a ``suitable'' structure in terms of zero elements (see, e.g., \citealp{Macgill1977} for a rigorous treatment).
+When all elements of the matrix are strictly positive, the convergence is ensured (provided the totals were consistent).